George (given name)

-George (/ˈdʒɔːrdʒ/) is a masculine given name derived from the Greek Georgios (Γεώργιος; /grc/, /el/).
-The name gained popularity due to its association with the Christian martyr, Saint George (died 23 April 303), a member of the Praetorian Guard who was sentenced to death for his refusal to renounce Christianity.
-Prior to that, it may have been a theophoric name, with origins in Zeus Georgos, an early title of the Greek god Zeus.
-Today, it is one of the most commonly used names in the Western world, though its religious significance has waned among modern populations.
-Its diminutives are Geordie and Georgie, with the former being limited primarily to residents of England and Scotland.
-The most popular feminine forms in the Anglosphere are Georgia, Georgiana, and Georgina.
+George (/ˈdʒɔːrdʒ/) is a male given name derived from the Greek name Georgios (Γεώργιος; /grc/, /el/).
+It may have been a theophoric name, with origins in Zeus Georgos, an early title of the Greek god Zeus.
+In the fourth century, the name gained popularity due to its association with the Christian martyr, Saint George (died 23 April 303).
+Its diminutives include Geordie and Georgie.
+Feminine forms in the Anglosphere are Georgia, Georgiana, Georgina and Georgine.

 History

 Etymology and origins

 Its original Greek form, Georgios, is based on the Greek word georgos (γεωργός), 'farmer'.
 The word georgos itself is ultimately a combination of two Greek words: ge (γῆ), 'earth, soil' and ergon (ἔργον), 'work'.
 Aelius Herodianus (fl.
 2nd century AD), a Roman-era Greek grammarian and writer, determined Georgios to be a theophoric name, or a name created to honor a deity, a nod to Zeus Georgos, or "Zeus the Farmer" in English.
 In the early stages of Greek mythology, before Zeus took on a major role in the Greek pantheon as ruler of all the gods and goddesses, he was sacrificed to as an agricultural god, a patron of crops and harvests.
 The name took on religious significance to followers of Early Christianity in 303 with the supposed martyrdom of Georgios, a Roman soldier of Greek heritage.
-While the story's historical accuracy is subject to debate, his character took on real importance to the Christian Church, with Georgios and its variants being used as baptismal names and by religious officials and Christian monarchs, though it did not become common among the laity until after the Middle Ages.
+While the story's historical accuracy is subject to debate, his character took on importance to the Christian Church, with Georgios and its variants being used as baptismal names and by religious officials and Christian monarchs, though it did not become common among the laity until after the Middle Ages.

+Six British kings have been named George, with King George III nicknamed Farmer George by virtue of his practical interests which aptly refers back to the etymology of Zeus the Farmer.
+The US state of Georgia was named for King George II but the Caucasian country 'Georgia' is probably derived from the Persian for 'wolf'- gurj, assimilated with the Christian Saint George.